dseguy/phptips/tips/sensitiveParameter.rst

 	.. meta::
 		:description lang=en:
-			Hide Sensitive Parameter: #PHP 8.
+			Hide Sensitive Parameter: PHP 8.

-#PHP 8.2 has the #[SensitiveParameter] attribute that hides values in debug messages.
+PHP 8.2 has the #[SensitiveParameter] attribute that hides values in debug messages.

 There is also the SensitiveParameterValue class, that does the same, while working from the caller perspective.
-Get the value with $object->getValue()
+Get the value with $object->getValue().

 .. image:: ../images/sensitiveParameter.png